 One of the great things about being a writer and photographer living in one of the most beautiful spots on earth is that you never run out of great material.

-Writing about the same area for over ten years means one ends up with a tremendous amount of content scattered across various sites.
+Writing about the same area for over eleven years means one ends up with a tremendous amount of content scattered across various sites.

 Hundreds of posts and a few books about an area can overwhelm you and your readers.
 This home page explains what I have available on this site and others.

 A few times a year, I write a post on my blog, The Crystal Coast, Saltwater on my feet.
 These posts are targeted more towards people who might be interested in living in this area, from Swansboro to Beaufort.
 The posts have a special emphasis on the White Oak River area where we live just up river from Swansboro.
 I often talk about gardening, weather or fishing.
 We live just three miles up the White Oak from Swansboro.
 This link provides a listing of all those posts.

 I also publish a Crystal Coast Newsletter once a quarter.
 This is the signup link for the newsletter.

 You will find additional but somewhat irregular area observations at my Ocracoke Waves blog but they do go back many years.
 I post fairly regular commentary that often relates to the Crystal Coast on my my View from the Mountain blog.
 That site has over 1,400 posts but many posts are about anything but the coast.
 However, there are several about the Crystal Coast like this one, Living the Dream of a coastal life is a good example.
 I also have reviewed a number of area restaurants there like Santorini's Grille where we had some great meals this year and my all time Crystal Coast favorite, Riverside Steak and Seafood.